-Mike D'Antoni has resigned as head coach of the New York Knicks, according to a report by Andrew Wojnarowski of Yahoo!
+Mike D'Antoni has resigned as the head coach of the New York Knicks, according to a report by Adrian Wojnarowski of Yahoo!
 Sports, citing a source who said the decision was mutual:

 D'Antoni and Knicks owner James Dolan agreed on Wednesday to end his three-plus-years run as Knicks coach, a source said.
 "It was a mutual decision to no longer coach the Knicks ... conflicting visions of the club's future," the source said.

 Multiple sources have confirmed the resignation, according to Wojnarowski.
 At least two members of D'Antoni's coaching staff are also out the door:

 Knicks assistants Phil Weber and Dan D'Antoni gone as well, source says.
 Ties to Mike, obviously.— Sam Amick (@sam_amick) March 14, 2012